MeLuna Menstrual Cup: Huge Variety of Sizes

 - The XL regular model has a capacity of 42ml which is much greater than most other menstrual cups on the market.
 Diva Cup Large = 30ml.
 Dutchess Cup Large = 25ml.
 See this menstrual cup comparison chart for more details.

-- The Me Luna small size (both versions) has a diameter of 38mm, which is smaller than most other cups including the Diva Cup, Lunette and Keeper.
-It can make an excellent choice for very small ladies or for teenagers who are not sexually active.
+- The Me Luna small size (both versions) has a diameter of 38mm, which is smaller than most other cups.
+It can make an excellent choice for very small people or for teenagers who are not sexually active.
 The smaller diameter can also make insertion and removal easier.

 Meluna Menstrual Cup Cons:

-- For some ladies, the smell is terrible.
+- Some people find that the smell is terrible.
 They seem to have tried everything including using something like the Diva Wash, boiling it and soaking it overnight.
 However, none of these things worked and they eventually switched to another brand of cup.
-The strange thing is that not all ladies found this problem and many are very happy with this cup.
+The strange thing is that not all people found this problem and many are very happy with this cup.
 Other menstrual cups don’t seem to have these same complaints about them, so it’s something to consider before buying this one.